adammakuchowski/pokedex-web/README.md

 ## Description

-The PokéDEX project was created to learn and grow as a developer.
+The PokéDEX project was created to learn and grow as a WEB Developer.
 The application written in React presents all Pokemon, their detailed statistics and types.
 Pokemon data is fetched from public API: https://pokeapi.co/

 ### Used technologies